ZedDonkeng/Deploying-an-Nginx-Web-Server-on-EC2-and-Alerting-on-500-Errors-with-Amazon-CloudWatch/README.md

+# Deploying-an-Nginx-Web-Server-on-EC2-and-Alerting-on-500-Errors-with-Amazon-CloudWatch
+Stream Nginx logs from EC2 to Amazon CloudWatch, create a Metric Filter for HTTP 500 errors, and get notified instantly via SNS email when your server hits a problem.

 # AWS Labs

 A collection of hands-on AWS labs covering infrastructure provisioning and observability.
 Each lab is self-contained and designed to be completed independently using the AWS Management Console and AWS CLI.